ypa/doolay/docs/worklog.md

 - Tried makeing host filed a parental key on expeirence page and have 'providing experiences' as inline field on host page.
 It doesn't look right, so reverted back.
 - Fixed host thumbnails on experience index page.
 - Researched on wagtail ModelAdmin and django ModelAdmin.raw_id_field for getting search work on admin experience page for host field panel.
+- Worked on picnic branch and fixed the header, main nav and breadcrumbs